MattCode64/Pydoc-/README.md

             """
             return True

-Subclass with inheritance and proper use of super():
+Subclass with Inheritance and Proper Use of super():

 .. code-block:: python